 Step 2: Selecting the antialiasing filters

-In that section you will also see the different types of antialiasing filters.
+In that section, you will also see the different types of antialiasing filters.
 “Area” is the most common one.
 Here you also select your size.
-Right now it’s 1.5pixels which means it’s going to blur a pixel and a half around each edge that it considers to be needing that affect.
+Right now it’s 1.5pixels which means it’s going to blur a pixel and a half around each edge that it considers to need that effect.

-Box is another type which is very similar to the Gaussian blur setting in Photoshop.
+Box is another type that is very similar to the Gaussian blur setting in Photoshop.

-Then there’s Catmull Rom, which was written by Ed Catmull, one of the CEO’s of Pixar.
+Then there’s Catmull Rom, which was written by Ed Catmull, one of the CEOs of Pixar.
 There’s a lot of old rendering engines used from guys like him that started computer animation.
-This one’s has a nice blend of Gaussian blur and some sharpness to it.
+This one has a nice blend of Gaussian blur and some sharpness to it.

 There’s no right or wrong answer when it comes to choosing an antialiasing filter.
-Experiment with the, have some fun, find the one you like and go with it.
+Experiment with them, have some fun, find the one you like and go with it.